karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 the same non-efficient reflective allocators.

 For a better experience, it should be more intuitive for a user to know which factory to use and when.
-Basically, there is two main cases to cover: allocating a tensor for creating a constant and allocating a tensor for feeding data to the network.
+Basically, there is two main cases to cover: allocating a tensor for feeding data to the network and allocating a tensor for creating a constant.

 #### Data Tensors

 Data tensors, such as those feeding a network, must be allocated explicitely by the user by providing a data type and the data in input.
-Having the factory methods directly in the tensor type classes avoid the former parameter while the data in input could be written using basic `NdArray` functionality.
+Having the factory methods directly in the tensor type classes avoid the former parameter while the data in input could be initialize using basic `NdArray` functionalities.
 For example:
 ```java
 public class TInt32 extends Tensor<Integer> implements Numeric {